tivytonga/agcubio-game/PS4/Resources/README.txt

-﻿Your name and the date associated with your comments your initial design thoughts about the project (how you are going to set things up/code the project) Any notes you want the graders to be aware of when evaluating your work

-Author:	Eric Longberg
+﻿Author:	Eric Longberg
 Date:	October 1, 2015

-The DLLs (Formula and DependencyGraph) are taken from versions of PS2 and PS3 on 9/28/15, updated after their grading period.
+The DLLs (Formula and DependencyGraph) are taken from versions of PS2 and PS3 on 9/28/15.
+Design thoughts: The idea of this spreadsheet representation will be to have a dictionary mapping names of cells to cells themselves (which will hold the content of the cells).
+We will use a dependency graph to make sure any cells containing formulas do not cause a circular dependency.